RunestoneInteractive/pythonds/_sources/Introduction/GettingStartedwithData.rst

 slice operation my_list[1:3] returns a list of items starting with the item indexed by 1 up to---but not including---the item indexed by 3.

-Sometimes, you will want to initialize a list.
+Sometimes you will want to initialize a list.
 This can quickly be accomplished by using repetition.
 For example,

 ::